leekarensl/leekarensl.github.io/_posts/2022-08-29-cnn-fruit-classification.md

 The hope is, that the features which have already been learned will be good enough to differentiate between our new classes, and we’ll save a whole lot of training time (and be able to utilise a network architecture that has potentially already been optimised).

 For our Fruit Classification task we will be utilising a famous network known as **VGG16**.
 This was designed back in 2014, but even by todays standards is a fairly heft network.
 It was trained on the famous *ImageNet* dataset, with over a million images across one thousand different image classes.
-Everything from goldfish to cauliflowers to bottles of wine, to scuba divers!
+Everything from goldfish to cauliflowers to bottles of wine, to scuba divers..

 <br>
 ![alt text](/img/posts/vgg16-architecture.png "VGG16 Architecture")